EMielke76/sweater-weather/README.md

 1. Fork and Clone the repo
 2. Install gem packages: `$ bundle install`
 3. Setup the database: `$ rails db:{drop,create,migrate}`
-4. Run `$ bundle exec rspec` to run the full test suite.

 ### <ins>API Setup</ins>
 1. Sign up for API keys from the following: